kach/memo/Handbook.md

 This mechanism can be used to create false beliefs by setting the observed value to something different from the actual value.

-The observed value can also be another agent's choice:
+The observed value can also be the name of another agent's choice:

 ```python
 bob: observes [alice.x] is charlie.y
 ```

+The observed value *cannot* be an arbitrary value, e.g. you cannot write `bob: observes [alice.x] is 7`.
+For this type of observation, use `observes_that` or `observes_event` (see below).

 ### Advanced observation constructs